Sink Connector Development Guide

 Pattern

-Each topic mapping is independent:
+Each route is independent:

 - Different target entities (tables, collections, indexes)